 These ideas are not new.
 Finland has a web based system administered by the Bankruptcy Ombudsman.
 The system receives data from the courts about all new and on-going bankruptcy or company reorganization proceedings.
 The system creates and builds a “debtor profile” automatically, controlled by the liquidator and the Ombudsman.
 Creditors can register online for their particular debtor.
 The system allows communication between the liquidator and the creditors, for filing claims and distributing and managing other legal notifications and documents etc. The Bankruptcy Ombudsman conducts its supervisory work by going through the debtor profiles.

 Other EU countries have comparable processes, or are building them, Norway with its Brønnøysund Register Centre, www.brreg.no, and Sweden with its Bolagsverket www.bolagsverket.se.
-The EU itself is developing its National Insolvency Registers operative from June 2018.
+The EU itself is developing its National Insolvency Registers operative from this month, June 2018.
 England is more in line with Australia but, significantly, it has done away with most insolvency forms.

 The government’s response to the 2014 FSI Report on Australia’s financial system accepted the need for increased use of technology in financial services and regulation, supported by technology-neutral legislation to address, for example, requirements in the Corporations Act as to what must be on the “cover” or “at or near the front of” a “document”.
-The development of a Trusted Digital Identity Framework has been accepted, and the government’s black economy taskforce is looking at sophisticated tax tracking technology, and biometrics, and internet ‘scraping’, and use of big data, being led by the Digital Transformation Office.
+The development of a Trusted Digital Identity Framework has been accepted, and the government’s black economy taskforce has looked at sophisticated tax tracking technology, and biometrics, and internet ‘scraping’, and use of big data, being led by the Digital Transformation Office.